 Deciding on whether to choose an extended or accidental damage warranty will depend largely on your circumstances.
-If you’re living by yourself and plan to solely supervise the operation of your pellet stove, then you’ll probably be safe simply taking the standard warranty.
+If you’re living by yourself and plan to solely supervise the operation of your stove, then you’ll probably be safe simply taking the standard warranty.

 If, however, you have a family, especially with young children who are prone to throwing things, you might consider other warranty options.
 Once again, you don’t want to find yourself out of heat and out of money because someone decided that your pellet stove would make a good surface to throw hard toys at.

 Finally, as with any warranty, make sure you understand the terms and conditions, including how the manufacturer plans to remedy the situation should you need to use the warranty.
-Some manufacturers require the user to pay for shipping to return the unit, and given how heavy most pellet stoves are, this can be quite costly.
+Some manufacturers require the user to pay for shipping to return the unit, and given how heavy most units are, this can be quite costly.